ABOUT THE PLASTIC SURGERY RESIDENCY PROGRAM

 Addressing Performance Issues

 - The Graduate Medical Education Committee has a policy section available for review.
 More details and the steps regarding this are in the GME Institutional policies.
+These steps will be followed by the program as needed.

 Yearly Evaluations